Nickeytheblade/Knob-of-Knobs/README.md

 # Media-Knob based off a Pro Micro 32u4 board
-Working HID knob with a rotary encoder that can be built on easily!
+Working Rotary Encoder HID knob that can be built on easily!

-Had a few hiciups finding something basic that just worked and could be build upon.
+Had a few hiciups finding something basic that just worked and could be build upon in the future.
 Went with this sketch and case after some tinkering time.

 Print will take both UBS Micro and C style Pro Micro boards.